Virtual-Coffee/podcast-transcripts/Transcriptions-Guidelines.md

 - Use it whenever there is a direct quotation.

-  `And they told me, "You are not qualified for this role at all.”`
+  `They told me, "You are not qualified for this role at all,” and then, "but thank you for applying."`

 - Internal dialogues are seen as direct quotations.